paul-hammant/tbd/content/release-from-trunk/index.md

 It is most likely that such teams do not use a dewey-decimal release numbering scheme, and instead have something referent to the commit number or date and time.
-They probably also choose to roll forward and fix the bug on the trunk as if it were a fwature, albeit as quickly as possible.
+They probably also choose to roll forward and fix the bug on the trunk as if it were a feature, albeit as quickly as possible.

 Teams with one release a day (or less) **might** still make a branch, to cherry pick the bug-fix to and release from.